-Hollybrooke is a fine building, of national importance, which was designed by William V. Morrison in 1835.
-The primary works involved sensitively relocating the kitchen into one of the fine reception rooms of the house, which had a central bay window overlooking a lawn.
-An existing opening between the new kitchen an another reception room was significantly enlarged and detailed so as to be in keeping with the architectural language of the existing.
-In addition to redecoration, a new Portland stone floor and limed oak floors were fitted throughout the ground floor.
-Status: Completed Winter 2008.
+Hollybrooke Hall is a fine historic building, considered to be of national importance, which was designed by William Vitruvius Morrison in 1835.
+The primary works involved sensitively re-positioning the kitchen into one of the primary reception rooms of the house.
+An existing door opening located between the new kitchen and another primary reception room was significantly enlarged and detailed to be in keeping with the architectural details of the building.
+In addition to re-decoration, a new Portland stone floor and limed oak floors were fitted throughout the ground floor, all over a new underfloor heating system.
+Status: Completed 2010 + 2015.
 This project featured in a number of international publications to view the article visit our Publications here.